dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 the voltage applied to the load cell increases linearly with the attached mass, as
 expected.

 The schematic structure is shown below:
 *Fig. 37*: **force sensor** schematic structure
                     ![Figure 36](Hardware/Fotos/kraft_aufbau.png)
 The load cell used can be rebuilt according to [these instructions](https://github.com/GuenterQuast/PhyPiDAQ/blob/master/doc/Bauanleitung_Kraftsensor.pdf).

-First, the load cell is supplied with an operating voltage of $U=5V$ and screwed
+First, the load cell is supplied with an operating voltage of U=5V and screwed
 to a device so that weights can be attached to it.
 The voltage difference between
 the two outputs of the load cell is a measure of the applied force.
 Since this
-difference is typically in the $mV$ range, the voltage is amplified using the  instrumentation amplifier.
+difference is typically in the mV range, the voltage is amplified using the
+instrumentation amplifier.
 The output of the instrumentation amplifier is connected
 to input A0 of the ADC.
 Since the necessary gain factor is unknown, it is initially
 set small and then increased during the measurement until the signal is in a
 suitable value range.
 Since the polarity of the voltage is also unknown, a